Chenghua Emperor: Wars with the Mongols and Jurchens

 In Manchuria, there were 384 Jurchen tribal chiefs who held formal Ming titles as guard commanders.
 In 1465 and 1479, the Chenghua Emperor launched attacks against the Jurchens, utilizing the restored Ming military power.
 These campaigns were aided by Korean troops and proved successful in weakening the Jianzhou Jurchens, (Note: The Chinese during the Ming period classified the Jurchens into three distinct groups—the Wild (Yeren) in northern Manchuria and along the Amur River, the Haixi in central Manchuria (around Harbin and in the Sungari River basin), and the Jianzhou in southern Manchuria.) leaving them divided until the early 17th century.

 Due to the complex and ever-changing political landscape in Mongolia, the Chinese had only a vague understanding of the situation.
 In the latter half of the 15th century, the Mongols were divided into several groups: the Uriankhai in the north and northeast of the Beijing area, the Tumed Mongols in the north of Shanxi, and the Ordos Mongols in the Ordos region north of Shaanxi.
 The Chinese referred to the population living behind these groups as Tatars.
 Additionally, there were a number of small principalities along the Sino-Mongol border and the Silk Road in the northwest.
 Among all the Mongol groups, the Uriankhai were the most stable and had the closest relationship with the Ming dynasty.

 In 1468, the Mongols rebelled in Guyuan, a border headquarters located between Xi'an and Lanzhou.
 The local Mongols had been settled there since the late 1460s and were under the rule of their own hereditary chiefs.
 In June 1468, for unknown reasons, they rose up and fortified themselves in the mountains north of the city, successfully defeating the local Ming troops.
-In response, the government sent an army led by Xiang Zhong and Ma Wensheng, who was then the chief censor and governor of Shaanxi.
+The government sent an army led by Xiang Zhong and Ma Wensheng, who was then the chief censor and governor of Shaanxi.
 By the fall of 1468, the army had successfully eliminated the rebels within a few months, with the last of them being defeated in early 1469.